Montclair High School (New Jersey): History

-Montclair High School has an outdoor amphitheatre through which a brook flows, which is where graduation ceremonies are held, weather permitting.
-The amphitheater is also the site of pep rallies, concerts, and public movie showings.
-The brook is Toney's Brook, which also runs through Rand Park.

-Awards, recognition, and rankings
+Facilities

+The school holds classes in two buildings.
+The Main Building of the high school is located 100 Chestnut Street, and the George Innes Annex or Freshman building is located on 141 Park Street.
+Montclair High School has an amphitheater.
+Its Woodman Field and Furlong Field House are on Essex Avenue, two blocks east of the main campus.

+Rankings

 The school was the 120th-ranked public high school in New Jersey out of 339 schools statewide in New Jersey Monthly magazine's September 2014 cover story on the state's "Top Public High Schools", using a new ranking methodology.
 The school had been ranked 99th in the state of 328 schools in 2012, after being ranked 94th in 2010 out of 322 schools.
 The magazine ranked the school 85th in 2008 out of 316 schools.
 The school was ranked 90th in the magazine's September 2006 issue, which included 316 schools.

 Schooldigger.com ranked the school 201st out of 376 public high schools statewide in its 2010 rankings (a decrease of 56 positions from the 2009 rank), which were based on the combined percentage of students classified as proficient or above proficient on the language arts literacy and mathematics components of the High School Proficiency Assessment (HSPA).

 In Newsweek's May 22, 2007, issue, ranking the country's top high schools, Montclair High School was listed in 896th place, the 24th-highest ranked school in New Jersey.
 The school was listed in 214th place, the eighth-highest-ranked school in New Jersey, in Newsweek's May 8, 2006, issue, listing the Top 1,200 High Schools in the United States.

-In 2001, Montclair High School came in 2nd place in the National High School Mock Trial Championships held in Omaha, Nebraska. and was the New Jersey High School Mock Trial champion in 2006 and was named co-champion with Bordentown Regional High School in 2020 after the finals were cancelled due to the COVID-19 pandemic.

-Montclair High School's Fed Challenge Team has ranked first in the New York Region eight times, and won the National Fed Challenge Championship in 2001.

-In 2005, the Montclair High School FIRST Robotics Competition Team 555 won the Arizona Regional in Phoenix, Arizona.
-They also won second place in the New York City Regional, as well as the web design award and the Johnson & Johnson Sportsmanship award.
-The team then won the Johnson & Johnson Sportsmanship award at the FIRST Championship in Atlanta, Georgia.
-In 2007, the team won the Denver Regional and the Regional Rockwell Automation Innovation in Control Award in Denver, Colorado.
-In 2008, they won the New York City Regional and went to the quarterfinals at the FIRST Championship in Atlanta.

-In 2007, 2009, and 2016, MHS won the Euro Challenge championship.